From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis

-While prior studies provide valuable insights into the potentials of AI in \ac{QDA}~\cite{taiExaminationUseLarge2024,morganExploringUseArtificial2023, rasheedCanLargeLanguage2024, lam2024concept, gauthier2022computational}, there is still limited understanding of how AI can be \textit{responsibly} integrated into researchers' real-life \ac{QDA} workflows, respecting their concerns and preferences~\cite{lubars2019ask, feustonPuttingToolsTheir2021}.
-We are thus in need for comprehensive frameworks addressing these issues~\cite{owoahene2024review, kapania2024m}.
+While prior studies provide valuable insights into the potentials of AI in \ac{QDA}~\cite{taiExaminationUseLarge2024,morganExploringUseArtificial2023, rasheedCanLargeLanguage2024, lam2024concept, gauthier2022computational}, there is still limited understanding of how AI can be \textit{responsibly} integrated into researchers' real-life \ac{QDA} workflows, respecting their concerns and preferences~\cite{lubars2019ask, feustonPuttingToolsTheir2021}, facilitating collaboration between researchers as well as researchers and AI, while consolidating different research epistemologies.
+We are thus in need of comprehensive frameworks addressing these issues~\cite{owoahene2024review, kapania2025categorizing}.
+Moreover, it remains crucial to critically reflect not only on AI capability, but also what it \textit{should} do in QDA, preserving researcher concerns and preferences~\cite{feustonPuttingToolsTheir2021, lubars2019ask}.
+We extend this line of inquiry to the era of \acp{LLM}, identifying new steps, tasks, and different levels of involvement of AI to support QDA while maintaining methodological integrity and the human-centered values central to \ac{HCI} research practice.
 To address these gaps, we study HCI researchers' \ac{QDA} workflows and their perspectives on the involvement of AI in qualitative research.
 Specifically, we investigate the following research questions: